statechannels/SAFE-protocol/doc/SAFE.md

 // The nonce of the ticket is its index in the array.
 Ticket[] public tickets;

-struct L2Deposit {
+struct ExitChainDeposit {
-    // the nonce of the most recent "L1AmountAssertion" that Alice trusts uint256 trustedNonce;
+    // the nonce of the most recent "EntryChainAmountAssertion" that Alice trusts uint256 trustedNonce;
-    // the amount that Alice believes to be available on L1 for tickets with
+    // the amount that Alice believes to be available on EntryChain for tickets with
     // nonce *greater than trustedNonce*
     uint256 trustedAmount;
-    // the amount Alice wishes to claim on L1 uint256 depositAmount;
+    // the amount Alice wishes to claim on EntryChain uint256 depositAmount;
-    // Alice's address on L1
+    // Alice's address on EntryChain
-    address l1Recipient;
+    address entryChainRecipient;
 }

-function depositOnL2(L2Deposit calldata deposit) public payable {
+function depositOnExitChain(ExitChainDeposit calldata deposit) public payable {
     uint256 amountAvailable = deposit.trustedAmount;
     uint256 trustedNonce = deposit.trustedNonce;